How to get rid of fleas: Protecting your Home and Pets

 DIY and natural remedies to reduce flea infestations:

-• Frequent vacuuming:
+- Frequent vacuuming:

-Sprinkle food-grade diatomaceous earth lightly on carpets and pet resting areas.
-It dehydrates fleas naturally—vacuum after 24–48 hours to remove residue and dead fleas.
+Lightly sprinkle food-grade diatomaceous earth on carpets and pet resting areas.
+It dehydrates fleas naturally—vacuum after 24–48 hours to remove residue and dead fleas. - Salt or baking soda:

-These household powders can dry out flea eggs and larvae when applied to carpets.
-Leave for a few hours before vacuuming thoroughly.
+These household powders help dry out flea eggs and larvae when applied to carpets.
+Leave for several hours before vacuuming thoroughly. - Lemon or vinegar spray:

 When to Call Professional Flea Pest Control Services